-How to restart a remote computer on Windows 10？
+How to restart a remote computer with Remote Desktop or CMD

-The steps are divided into three parts when you use RDP to restart a remote computer on Windows 10.
-First, you need to enable Remote Desktop on the host computer.
+The steps are divided into three parts when you use RDP to restart a remote computer on Windows 10/11 and Windows 7/7.1/8.
+First, you need to Enable Remote Desktop on the host computer.
 Second, you need to get the IP address and username of the host computer.
-Third, you could start remote control over RDP on the client computer.
+Third, you could start remote control over RDP from your local device.

 Step 1.
 Navigate here: Start > Settings > System > Remote Desktop, and turn on Enable Remote Desktop.